 The National Trust is a significant landowner along this stretch of coastline, and maintains the path on its own land.
 The remainder, which is in private ownership, is looked after by the East Devon District Council Countryside team on behalf of Devon County Council.

-Work undertaken includes regular path clearing during the summer months, maintaining viewpoints, upgrading steps and gates and ensuring the route continues to be well signed, helping the South West Coast Path to retain its position as the UK's favourite walk.
+- Helping the South West Coast Path to retain its position as the UK's favourite walk.